 For digital print orders the file types we accept are jpg, png, ai, svg, and pdf.
 If you want to remove the white background from an image and don't have a design program, like Adobe Photoshop, there are many free image editors online, such as GIMP and Pixlr that will help isolate the subject in your image from the background.
 Remember to save your file as a PNG, TIFF, SVG, AI, or PDF to preserve the transparency.

 Note: Be sure to vet any plugins or software you download.
 We are not responsible for any damage that may result from using 3rd party sites and make no warranties for the services they provide.

 Tips for Laser Etching

 Custom stainless steel bottles are for laser etching only.
-Images you upload to the Custom Design Tool must be PNGs with a transparent background.
+Artwork you upload to the Custom Design Tool must be PNG, TIFF, SVG, AI, or PDF files with a transparent background.
 Other file types will not be accepted.
-If you upload a PNG file without transparency, you will see a large rectangle on the bottle (as in the image at left).
-If you proceed to checkout when your preview shows a plain rectangle, we will assume that’s what you want and print the rectangle on your bottle.
+If you upload a PNG, TIFF, SVG, AI, or PDF file without transparency, you will see a large rectangle on the bottle.
+If you proceed to checkout when your preview shows a plain rectangle, we will assume that’s what you want and engrave the rectangle on your bottle.

 3 Basic Design Tips

 Simplicity: Use fonts, colors and shapes sparingly.

 Let it Breathe: Respect the space of your design elements (images and text).
 Avoid overcrowding your design.
 Negative space, the space between objects, can be a good thing.

 Legibility: Don’t place text over a busy background.
 Ensure you have a clear contrast between the color of your text and the color of its background.